MoCA vs. Ethernet

 What is MoCA Network?

+So, how does MoCA work?
 MoCA stands for multimedia over coax.
 The idea is to use your existing TV cable (aka coaxial cable) to also transmit data.
 This data is what a laptop computer or WiFi access point might need.
 MoCA is wired technology, but it should be noted that the bandwidth across all MoCA adapters is shared.
 This contrasts starkly with Ethernet, which is a switched technology.
 Ethernet provides the same bandwidth across each individual wired run and one run does not share bandwidth with another, due to an Ethernet switch segregating the traffic.
 MoCA is currently limited to approximately 1 Gigabit network speeds, but 2.5 Gigabit MoCA is being developed.

 MoCA functions with devices that are known as bridges.
 These devices convert coaxial signaling to Ethernet signaling that a TV or laptop can use.
+Browse our website for more information about MoCA networking for smart devices.

 A typical MoCA network bridge adapter: